araschke001-commits/MouSE-6/README.md

 ## CAD Model
 I made the CAD Model of the mouse from the Squeak tutorial on Stasis, but I changed it to be curved two ways on the top and also have the Death Star embedded in it.

+The 3d printed CAD files are Inside Parts.step and Case.step, the rest include parts of the mouse kit on Bambu Lab.

 Here is the Onshape link to it: <https://cad.onshape.com/documents/4e61e2f71b3a8184c1155880/w/6a6b0ce8113edd2f889210ec/e/f6ba5dc228a9a8c2f7df7611>

 Here are some pictures of it: